 - INCREASE eligibility for promotions and salary increases

 - ADVANCE their knowledge of comprehensive wound management

 - IMPROVE quality of wound care for their patients

 - REDUCE medico-legal issues for their hospital or clinic

 - INCREASE reimbursements by reducing hospital-acquired pressure ulcers

 Why Do Our Alumni Perform So Well?

-Simply put, the Wound Certification Prep Course is designed specifically to prepare them for these exams!
-Our content is deeply rooted in the areas of wound management that are covered in the CWCA® or CWS® certification exam.
-As a result, our nursing alumni approach their exams with confidence, prepared and poised for success, making Wound Certification Prep Course a valuable investment.
+Simply put, the Wound Certification Prep Course is specifically designed to prepare them for these exams!
+Our content is deeply rooted in the areas of wound management that are covered in the CWCA® and CWS® certification exams.
+As a result, our nursing alumni approach their exams with confidence and are prepared and poised for success, making the Wound Certification Prep Course a valuable investment.